This page provides information about using Stash with an external database.

 - Unified back-up: Use your existing DBMS tools to back up your Stash database alongside your organisation's other databases.

-- Stash Data Center support: If you want to upgrade your instance to Bitbucket Data Center, either now or in the future, to take advantage of the performance-at-scale and high availability benefits of running Stash in clustered mode, then you must use an external database.
+- Stash Data Center support: If you want to upgrade your instance to Bitbucket Data Center resources, either now or in the future, to take advantage of the performance-at-scale and high availability benefits of running Stash in clustered mode, then you must use an external database.
 HSQLDB is not supported in Stash Data Center.

 Using the Database Migration Wizard